maxxxymum/hrobaks-death/README.md

 # hrobaks-death

-To spin up the application run `docker-compose up` from the root of the project.
+To spin up the application run `docker-compose up --build` from the root of the project.

 1. Go to `http://localhost:3000/` and enter your plane name.
 2. Click around the map